Last updated April 21, 2023

-We are continually monitoring the situation with coronavirus and its spread.
+We are continually monitoring the situation with COVID-19 and its spread.
 We know this crisis creates many anxieties and concerns.
 The Emily Program is committed to supporting clients, families, and staff as the situation evolves.

 Our task force of medical, clinical, and executive leadership meets daily, and as needed during each day, to ensure safety, update plans, institute new procedures, answer questions and keep all staff, clients and families informed.
 These efforts are working to ensure our teams can access the latest information and act quickly.
 We continue to take stringent precautions around screening clients entering treatment, enhanced preventative behaviors, and are ensuring we are informed regarding appropriate community resources.

 Lastly, we are heartened by and so appreciative of the community support we’ve received in support of our continued delivery of care.
 From families sewing and donating hundreds of cloth masks for use by staff to help keep them protected while they are out in the community getting groceries to distilleries donating gallons of their newest product – hand sanitizer – to make sure we have an adequate supply, we know that the work we do is wholeheartedly supported by the communities we are honored to serve.

 We will continue to ensure that we have the safest environment possible for all.